-Over 100 institutions in over 15 countries supporting PAHO/WHO programs
+Over 100 institutions in 16 countries supporting PAHO/WHO programs

 - WHO Collaborating Centres are institutions such as research institutes or parts of universities which are designated by the Director-General to carry out activities in support of the Organization’s programs.